 PFD type 2 (Level 50)

-For smooth or partially smooth waters only.
+For boat use in smooth or partially smooth waters only.
 Must comply with Australian Standard 1499 or AS 4758.
 Will keep you afloat but does not have a collar to keep your head above water.

 PFD type 3 (Level 50 S)

-For smooth water only where the user is likely to be in the water only for a short time.
+For boat use in smooth waters only where the user is likely to be in the water only for a short time.
 Must comply with Australian Standard 2260 or AS 4758.
 (For example, while skiing).
 Has the same buoyancy as PFD type 2 although colours are not as visible.

 Inflatable PFDs (Level 150)